saikotek/docs/pages/web_cloud/web_hosting/ssl_dv/guide.en-gb.md

 ---
 title: "Web Hosting - Activate a Sectigo DV SSL certificate"
-excerpt: "Find out how to activate a Sectigo DV SSL certificate on your OVHcloud Web Hosting plan"
+excerpt: "Find out how to activate a Sectigo DV SSL certificate on your OVHcloud web hosting plan"
 updated: 2024-10-21
 ---

 ## Objective

 With Secure Socket Layer (SSL) certificates, you can encrypt the exchanges made from or to your website.
-This prevents a malicious person or robot from "listening" clearly to requests made from your website.
+This prevents unauthorized persons and malicious bots from viewing requests to or from your website.

 OVHcloud offers several types of SSL certificates for [OVHcloud web hosting solutions](/links/web/hosting).
 They are set out in our guide on "[Web Hosting - Managing an SSL certificate](/pages/web_cloud/web_hosting/ssl_on_webhosting)".
 SSL certificates are essential for the security of your website.